What are privacy and ethics?

 - imposing safeguards to protect the confidentiality and security of the information;

-- identifying any foreseeable risks and how those risks will be mitigated; and
+- identifying any foreseeable risks and how those risks will be mitigated; and,

 - ensuring that any publication of research findings does not identify the individuals to whom the information relates.

 When preparing their research plan, researchers need to be aware of the requirements in the TCPS2 and all applicable privacy legislation.
-In addition, if researchers wish to access administrative data without obtaining consent from each individual, they must provide details about the requested data including: its sources, the variables, level of identification, time span, rationale, and level of identification required.
+In addition, if researchers wish to access administrative data without obtaining consent from each individual, they must provide details about the requested data including: its sources, secure access and storage, the variables, level of identification, time span, rationale, and level of identification required.
 Furthermore, specifics about data matching and linkage with other information must be provided.

 When do you need to be aware of privacy and ethics?

-Short answer - Always!
+Short answer: Always!

 How do you properly address privacy and ethical matters?